ZeroPointLabs/ERC-721-Lending-Contract/README.md

 ## Loan options

+- Only the owner of the token can list the token for loan.

-- When the token is loaned, the token is transferred to the borrower with full access to transfer the token to any other DeFi protocol.
+* When the token is loaned, the token is transferred to the borrower with complete access to transfer the token to any other DeFi protocol.
 But the data stored in the token cannot be modified.
 The token also holds the borrower address, time of borrowing and the duration.

-* The loan amount is calculated based on the compund interest formula calculated every second.
-The borrower has to pay this loan amount in addition to the refundable deposit of 2 x token value, upfront before having access to the token.
+- The loan amount is calculated based on the compound interest formula calculated every second.
+The borrower has to pay this loan amount in addition to the refundable deposit of twice the value of token upfront, before having access to the token.
 When the borrower returns the token, the deposit is returned back to them.

-* The owner of the token cannot claim access to the token during the loan period.
+- The owner of the token cannot claim access to the token during the loan period.
+They can however liquidate the token and get the security deposit from the borrower, if the borrower fails to return the token before the committed time.

-* If the borrower fails to return the token
+- If the borrower fails to return the token by the committed time, they will forfeit their security deposit.

 ## Sell options